AT&T Developer

 2. Scroll down System variables to Path and select Edit.

-10. To take Android traces, user must enable device for USB debugging.
+7. To collect Android traces, user must enable USB debugging on the device.

 1. On the device, go to Settings>About Device>tap on "Build Number" five times.
 This enables the developer options menu which is available in the default settings page.